RESEARCH STARTER

 Economy

-Argentina's gross domestic product (GDP) was estimated at US$1.235 trillion and its per capita GDP at US$26,500 in 2023.
-The major employment sectors are services and industry (2017 estimates).
-The unemployment rate in 2023 stood at 6.18 percent of the country's labor force.
+Argentina’s gross domestic product (GDP) was estimated at US$1.213 trillion in 2024, with per capita GDP reaching approximately US$26,500.
+Services and industry accounted for the largest shares of employment during the same period.
+The unemployment rate in 2024 was estimated at 7.9 percent of the national labor force.

-Industry: The major industries of Argentina include food processing, chemicals, textiles, and printing.
-Important Argentine exports include edible oils, petroleum products and natural gas, cereals and feed, and automobiles.
-Its major trade partners are Brazil, China, the United States, Chile, and Germany.
+Industry: Argentina’s leading industries include food processing, chemicals, textiles, and printing.
+Key export products consist of edible oils, petroleum products and natural gas, cereals and animal feed, and automobiles.
+Principal trading partners include Brazil, China, the United States, Chile, and Germany.

 Tourism: Argentina is rich in tourist attractions and sustains a sizeable tourist industry.
 Among the most notable destinations are Patagonia, the Andes, and the city of Buenos Aires, which is considered one of the most cosmopolitan cities in South America.
 Other popular destinations include Iguazu Falls in the far northeast near the borders with Brazil and Paraguay, the beaches of Mar del Plata, and the city of Cordoba, which contains many unique examples of Argentine architecture.